MinhKhaNe/SYSTOLIC_ARRAY/README.md

       -Divide into many Sub-Adder then add them together to create the Result.
       -Low blocks: no carry propagation.
       -High blocks: exact addition.
-      -The partial results are combined to create final sum.
+      -The partial results are combined to create the final sum.
 ###   b.
 Adder Gear 2c:
       -Gear Adder version used for signed two’s complement numbers.
 ###   c.
 Adder Ideal: